Durrington, Wiltshire: Reformation to 19th century

-Recent history

-A second Durrington Fire occurred in 1921 when the thatch to the Old Rectory on Church Street caught fire, the wind took the embers over the Church tower landing on the thatched tied cottages to the south, razing most and leaving the remainder ruined.
-The Old Rectory was rebuilt under a tiled roof, and is now one of the village's more substantial houses.
-The cottages were removed and are now replaced by small number of residential mobile homes.

-Judaism

-Although John Burgess asserted (without evidence) that a community of Jews settled in the East Side of the village shortly before 1405, this cannot be true as there were no Jewish communities present in England at that time.

 Governance

 Durrington has a fifteen-member parish council with responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, Wiltshire Council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with Wiltshire Council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-In 2008, the parish council voted to unilaterally declare itself a town council.
+In 2008, the parish council voted to declare itself a town council.
 This did not affect its functions or powers.

 Wiltshire Council, a unitary authority, has the wider responsibility for providing services such as education, refuse collection, and tourism.
 Durrington town (east of the A345) elects one councillor for the Durrington electoral division, while the rest of the parish is part of the Avon Valley division which also elects one councillor.

-For Westminster elections the parish is part of the East Wiltshire constituency, represented by Danny Kruger, a Conservative.
+For Westminster elections, the parish is part of the East Wiltshire constituency.
+The seat is held by Danny Kruger, who stood for the Conservatives in the 2024 general election and defected to Reform UK in 2025.